The Female Deputy - Why individual success stories cannot absolve structural inequality.

 As usual, in the media, the suspicion quickly arose that women simply don’t want to be in leadership roles badly enough.

-What is more, attributing women’s lack of advancement to apathy, insufficient motivation, or inadequate effort, distracts from the actual structural problems.
-No individual biography can negate or explain those away - certainly not if the reverse Leaning In (more effort, more optimization) is also taken to mean that discourse about women in the workplace should be limited to the positive aspects.
-We wouldn't be able to talk about women and their careers anymore.
-There are currently simple too few good news available.
+Yet, no individual biography can negate or explain away these differences—certainly not if the narrative of leaning in (more effort, more optimization) is taken to mean that discourse about women in the workplace should be confined to positive stories.
+Under such conditions, meaningful conversation would become impossible.
+We would no longer be able to talk honestly about women and their careers at all.
+Quite simply, there are currently too few good-news stories to sustain such a demand.

 Michelle Obama, former U.S. First Lady, may have had it right.
 In 2018 she said that the idea that women could simply “do more” and thus overcome career barriers is an illusion.
 She emphasized that women often cannot “have it all at the same time,” and that structural hurdles cannot be overcome by sheer force of will alone.

-So why some people continue to delude themselves?
+Why are we so eager to blame women for their perceived shortcoming rather than admit the system is crooked?
 Is that really such an inconvenience to accept facts instead of framing?
 Wouldn't it be easier to work with the cold hard and problematic truth to find an actual solution instead of silence?

 ---